Home theater PC: Microsoft Windows

-For Microsoft Windows, a common approach was to install a version that contains the Windows Media Center (Home Premium, Professional or Ultimate for Windows 7 or Home Premium or Ultimate for Windows Vista).
+For Microsoft Windows, a common approach was to install a version that contains the Windows Media Center (Home Premium, Professional, Enterprise or Ultimate for Windows 7 or Home Premium or Ultimate for Windows Vista).
 Windows Media Center included additional software that covered the PVR functions of the proposed HTPC, including free program guide information and automatic program recording.
 Windows 7, Windows Vista Home Premium and Windows Vista Ultimate included an MPEG2 decoder.
 With the introduction of Windows 8, Media Center was no longer included with the operating system; instead it was necessary to buy Windows 8 Pro and then purchase the Media Center Pack via the Windows Control Panel.
 Windows Media Centre is not available at all for Windows 10.
 However, it may be restored by a number of unofficial ways.

 Alternative HTPC software may be built with the addition of a third party software PVR to a Windows PC.
 SageTV, GB-PVR, and DVBViewer have integrated placeshifting comparable to the Slingbox, allowing client PCs and the Hauppauge MediaMVP to be connected to the server over the network.
 Snapstream provides heuristic commercial detection and program recompression.
 When using a faster CPU, SageTV and Beyond TV can record content from TV capture cards which do not include hardware MPEG2 compression.
 For a free alternative, GB-PVR and MediaPortal provide full home theater support and good multi-card DVR capabilities.
 GB-PVR also has a free client, free mediaMVP client, and free network media playback.
 MediaPortal provides a full client/server set-up with live TV/DVR (recorded or timeshifted) streaming.
 MediaPortal is open-source and offers a variety of skins and plugins for music videos, Netflix, Pandora and others.